perivar/AudioVSTToolbox/MidiVstTest/README COMPILING.txt

 The only way I got this to work properly is to make sure the compiler is set to .NET Framework 3.5

-- Allow unsafe code

 Note!
 Don't use the latest VST.NET library from https://vstnet.codeplex.com/ I only get lots of errors.
+(e.g. using the Sylenth plugin crashes when calling MainsChanged=True with "System.AccessViolationException: Attempted to read or write protected memory.
+This is often an indication that other memory is corrupt.)"
 Using the libraries from microDRUM instead. https://github.com/microDRUM/md-config-tool

-In theory a higher versioned framework and an .app file with the following - but the app is unstable with lots of errors
+In theory a higher versioned framework and an .app file with the following should work, but the app is unstable.
 <?xml version="1.0"?>
 <configuration>
   <startup useLegacyV2RuntimeActivationPolicy="true">